Multi-Grammy Award winning engineer, John Hampton of Ardent Studios in Memphis, TN on Graham Greene: “Graham, you da man with the 6 string.

 Steve Stevens meets Eric Johnson meets Gibbons meets ….GRAHAM!”

 Graham Greene grew up in the remote West Australian outback.
 When he moved to the city as a teen, rock and roll was waiting…

-Graham is now forging his own path as an independent composer, performer and bandleader with an impressive catalogue of outstanding albums under his belt.
+Graham is now forging his own path as an independent musician, composer, and recording artist with an impressive catalogue of outstanding albums under his belt.

 Breaking into the music scene during the Australian live pub rock phenomenon, Graham cut his teeth playing thousands of gigs through the 80s and 90s with top local bands including his brain child, legendary Perth rockers Ice Tiger.
 Graham Greene is widely known as a leading Australian exponent of electric rock guitar.